planetfederal/workshops/workshops/geoserver/doc/source/data/geotiff.rst

 Publishing a GeoTIFF
 ====================

-In the previous section, we published a shapefile.
-Shapefiles contain vector information, that is to day points, lines, or polygons.
 GeoServer can also publish **raster** imagery.
-This could be simple georeferenced-images (such as Blue Marble imagery) all the way to multi-band DEM (digital elevation model) data.
+This could be simple georeferenced images (such as Blue Marble imagery), multi-band DEM (digital elevation model) data, or many other options.
 In this section, we will load a simple GeoTIFF containing a shaded relief of land area.
 The layer contains standard tri-band RGB values (0-255).

 Adding a store
 --------------